Midlands MP demands action over Brexit death threats

 In response the Speaker of the Commons John Bercow told MPs: “As members of parliament, you are never traitors, you are never mutineers, never malcontents, never enemies of the people.”

-Ms May during an update on negotiations with the EU, said: ”There can never be a place for the threats of violence and intimidation against some members that we have seen in recent days – our politics must be better than that.”
+Ms May during an update on negotiations with the EU , said: ”There can never be a place for the threats of violence and intimidation against some members that we have seen in recent days – our politics must be better than that.”

 Bookies SLASH odds on second EU referendum after Nigel Farage calls